Xilinx-Wiki-Projects/Versal-Ethernet/VEK280-Ethernet/2024.1/pl_eth_sgmii_rpll/ReadMe.md

 1. Enter the `Software/PetaLinux` directory and use the XSA from `Hardware/prebuilt` to create petalinux workspace.
 Follow the commands for the following:

-   To create Petalinux project, run the following
+   To configure the PetaLinux project, run the following

   `petalinux-config --get-hw-description  ../../Hardware/prebuilt --silentconfig`